btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 ### Lightspeed

-The new Lightspeed integration lets merchants accept Bitcoin and Lightning payments directly at the Lightspeed Retail Point of Sale.
+The new [Lightspeed plugin](https://plugin-builder.btcpayserver.org/public/plugins/lightspeed) lets merchants accept Bitcoin and Lightning payments directly at the Lightspeed Retail Point of Sale.
 For physical shops already running one of the most widely used retail POS systems, this means adding Bitcoin at the counter without changing how they operate, with funds settling straight to their own wallet.

 ### Jumpseller

-The new Jumpseller integration brings the same to online stores.
+The new [Jumpseller plugin](https://plugin-builder.btcpayserver.org/public/plugins/jumpseller) brings the same to online stores.
 Merchants running a Jumpseller storefront can now accept Bitcoin through BTCPay Server.
 This extends BTCPay's e-commerce coverage to another established storefront platform and the merchants who rely on it.

 ## 🛠️ Other Improvements

-As always, this release includes many smaller bug fixes, UI refinements and internal improvements that make BTCPay Server more stable for everyone.

 Server administrators can now set the **maximum number of stores per user**, which is useful for hosted instances and community servers that need clearer resource limits.
 Admins using server monetization also get more control over whether invited users should subscribe to monetization during onboarding.

 Developers and integrators get a separate `CanSendStoreEmail` permission for the store email API, making email-related access more explicit.
 The 403 page now shows missing permissions, which should make troubleshooting access issues easier for users, admins and plugin developers.

-We also added a new **Bitcoin.co.ke** rate provider, updated Bylls branding to Bull Bitcoin in rate sources, fixed invalid Yadio rate handling, improved iOS behavior on Keypad Point of Sale item buttons, fixed invoice archiving with custom range filters, and removed the deprecated Shopify Scripts integration.

 ## 💚 Thank You